RAM-online27/Virtual-FPGA-Design/Readme.md

 ## **_Makerchip Platform_**
  - Makerchip is a free web-based IDE as well as available as makerchip-app, a virtual desktop application for developing high-quality integrated circuits.
- - a virtual desktop application for developing high-quality integrated circuits. we can code, compile, simulate, and debug Verilog designs, with help of our browser.
+ - A virtual desktop application for developing high-quality integrated circuits. we can code, compile, simulate, and debug Verilog designs, with help of our browser.
 Your code, block diagrams, and waveforms are tightly integrated.
  - Makerchip supports the emerging Transaction-Level Verilog standard.
  - Transaction-Level Verilog, or TL-Verilog, represents a huge step forward by eliminating the need for the legacy language features of Verilog and by introducing simpler syntax.
  - At the same time, TL-Verilog adds powerful constructs for pipelines and transactions.